SEAT Tarraco review - Reliability and safety

-The Tarraco is too new to have appeared in our 2019 Driver Power customer satisfaction survey, but SEAT placed a credible 14th out of 30 on the list of the best car manufacturers - well above Audi and Volkswagen.
+The Tarraco is a little too new to have appeared in our 2020 Driver Power customer satisfaction survey, although the smaller Ateca (61st) and Arona (22nd) both featured in the top 75 cars.
+SEAT finished in a creditable 14th spot out of 30 on the list of the best car manufacturers - well above Audi and Volkswagen.
 The SUV uses tried and tested parts from within the Volkswagen Group, so we have every reason to believe the Tarraco should be reliable.

 The Tarraco is covered by a pretty standard three-year/60,000-mile warranty, but this can be extended at the time of ordering.
 A four-year/75,000-mile warranty costs around £500, while a five-year/90,000-mile package will set you back about £850.
 The extended warranty is fully transferable to the next owner.

 If you cover fewer than 10,000 miles in a year and make a lot of short journeys you’re advised to service the Tarraco on an annual basis.
 However, if you drive mainly on motorways, it’s recommended that you visit a service centre at intervals of no more than 20,000 miles.
 A fixed price service plan is available and covers the first and second-year services.

 In this review

 - 1SEAT Tarraco reviewSEAT joins the seven-seat SUV market with the impressive and well-equipped Tarraco